 Note that we have set w(k) = 1, a standard heuristic in diffusion modeling, as this weighting has been observed to produce higher-quality samples.
-We note that other model parametrizations are possible, and we discuss the details in the Appendix.
-The expectation in the loss is estimated by Monte Carlo sampling, allowing us to easily compute the gradient of $L(\boldsymbol{\theta})$ via backpropagation for training.
+We note that other model parameterizations are possible, and we discuss the details in the Appendix.
+The expectation in the loss is estimated by Monte Carlo sampling, allowing us to easily compute the gradient of $L(\theta)$ via backpropagation for training.

-B. Model architecture
+B. Model Architecture

 A key choice in obtaining high-quality results with diffusion models is the choice of a model architecture for $\epsilon{\theta}(k, \mathbf{x_k}, \mathbf{z})$ that is appropriate for modeling the spatial characteristics of the problem at hand.
 In this work, we propose a two-stage architecture, consisting of two distinct UNets [40].
-The UNet architecture is a type of convolutional neural network which takes in an image (plus additional covariates) and produces a new image having the same dimensions as the original input, which is necessary for implementing a diffusion model as described.
+The UNet architecture is a type of convolutional neural network that takes in an image (plus additional covariates) and produces a new image having the same dimensions as the original input, which is necessary for implementing a diffusion model as described.
 This output image is produced by a series of convolutions and rescaling operations, allowing the model to incorporate information across various spatial scales.

-In our model, the first UNet seeks to produce a coarse deterministic field, which can be viewed intuitively as an estimate of the conditional mean of x_0 given x_k and z.
+In our model, the first UNet seeks to produce a coarse deterministic field, which can be viewed intuitively as an estimate of the conditional mean of \mathbf{x}0 given \mathbf{x}k and \mathbf{z} .
 However, simply predicting the conditional mean can result in blurry, overly smooth images, as is known to be a common failure case of MSE-based approaches [12], [41].
-Thus, the second UNet takes the output of the first UNet (along with the noisy image x_k and conditioning variables z) and predicts a stochastic residual which seeks to add additional fine-grained details.
-The generative process of our architecture is visualized in Figure 2.
+Thus, the second UNet takes the output of the first UNet (along with the noisy image \mathbf{x}k and conditioning variables \mathbf{z}) and predicts a stochastic residual which seeks to add additional fine-grained details.
+The generative process of our architecture is visualized in Fig. 2.
 We note that similar residual diffusion architectures have shown strong performance on precipitation downscaling tasks [42], [43], further motivating our approach.

-The model is trained using Adam [44], a standard stochastic gradient descent based method, on a set of 3617 scenes sampled at the times SSMI/S overpasses over the study domain.
+The model is trained using Adam [44], a standard stochastic gradient descent-based method, on a set of 3617 scenes sampled at the times SSMI/S overpasses over the study domain.
 Our training data is normalized such that all pixel values lie in the range [-1, 1].
 We provide additional details on our architecture and training procedure in the Appendix.